SDSMT-EE120/Smart_Weather_Dashboard/PART-1-Arduino-Uno-Version/README.md

 ## Building

-Using the componets above create the circuit below.
+Using the components above create the circuit below.
 To receive full credit your circuit should look identical to the design below.

 ![TinkerCad Circuit](/PART-1-Arduino-Uno-Version/assets/images/Tinkercad_Circuit.png)

 ## Functionality:

-- Reads temperature form TMP36
+- Reads temperature from TMP36

 - Convert to °C (Review Helpers at the bottom)